Reconciliation of quantum local master equations with thermodynamics: The method of repeated interactions

 where $F_{i,k} = [H_I, L_{i,k}]$ and c.c. stands for complex conjugate.
 Hence, we see that the work rate is related precisely to the non-commutativity of the jump operators $L_{i,k}$ with the system-system interaction $H_I$.
 If global detailed balance, Eq.~(\ref{global_db}), is recovered, then the work cost is identically zero.
 Otherwise, whenever global detailed balance is broken, there will be an associated work cost.
 As an example, in the case of the two QHOs, $[H_I, a_1] = - \epsilon a_2$, so that a direct application of Eq.~(\ref{work_rate}) leads to expression~(\ref{work_cost_2QHOs}).

 From a practical point of view, Eqs.~(\ref{heat_rate}) and (\ref{work_rate}) are our main results, as they offer general expressions that may be applied over a broad range of situations.
+These results generalise Barra's findings~\cite{Barra2015} to arbitrary bath and system's structure.
 In Appendix~\ref{sec:prod}, we calculate the entropy production showing that it is indeed always positive in agreement with the second law.
 We now return to the problem of coupled harmonic oscillators and show how they can be applied to the study of more complex situations.